oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 ---
 layout: blog_post
-title: "How to Take Your Enterprise-Ready SaaS App Beyond MVP"
+title: "Okta Terraform Workshop"
 author: aaron-parecki
 by: advocate
-communities: [devops,security,.net,java,javascript,php,python]
+communities: [devops,go]
 description: "With enterprise-ready identity added to your SaaS app, you're ready to take your app beyond MVP!
 Find out how you can make your app stand out, and get a closer look at provisioning and Okta workflows with Aaron Parecki, Security Architect Group Manager at Okta."
 tags: [devday23, enterprise-ready]
 tweets: